Table of Contents

 The Canadian Citizenship Residency Calculator

-To apply for citizenship, you must have been present in Canada for a minimum of 1,095 days.
+To apply for citizenship we recommend using citizenship physical presence calculator, you must have been present in Canada for a minimum of 1,095 days.
 You must also have had permanent residency for at least two years.

 Being in prison, on parole or on probation will not count when meeting the time requirement.
 There may be exceptions, in some cases, however.